smnorris/mit_onetool_data/Taxation/forMIT/README.txt

 # Taxation, for MIT/Admin

-## Taxes_PSTRates.xlsx

-### Description
-A summary of PST / ICE tax rates on various items.

-### Source
-BC Ministry of Finance, based on an enquiry to here: CTBTaxQuestions@gov.bc.ca

-### Caveats etc
-NA, see included notes

-### Preparation notes
-NA, this is the file provided directly by CTBTaxQuestions@gov.bc.ca

 ## Taxes_Sales_ItemsSubjectTo.csv

 ### Description
 A list of IEDC noted items and the tax rates they are subject to.
+These are the same throughout BC.

 ### Source
-Data were entered manually and taken from BC Ministry of Finance and Revenue Canada web sites.
+Data were entered manually and taken from Canada Revenue Agency, BC Ministry of Finance web sites.
+Additional PST and ICE tax info based on an enquiry to CTBTaxQuestions@gov.bc.ca

 ### Caveats etc
 For detailed tax information contact